X1Aaron/wireguard-install/README.md

 ```
 You need to run the script as root.

-The first time you run it, you'll have to answer a few questions to setup your VPN server.

 To add a client run .wireguard-install add-client client-name IP

 For Example: